xydemian/resume/README.md

 - Open `https://YOUR_GITHUB_USERNAME.github.io/online-resume` in your browser.
 - Now you can see the resume page.
 - Edit the `_data/data.yml` file directly to update your resume.
+- For view the effect locally, `bundle exec jekyll serve`

 #### Customization